prashantpawar/sol-unit/README.md

 `mocha` or `npm test`.

-It is also possible to run the executable from the `./contracts/build` folder, either `sunit` if it is installed globally, or `../../bin/sunit.js`.
-One test always fails, just to show how it looks.
+It is also possible to run the executable from the `./contracts/build` folder, either `sunit` if it is installed globally, or `../../../bin/sunit.js`.
+NOTE: One test always fails, just to show how it looks.

 ## Library structure